12 Common Sunken Trampoline Problems (with Solutions)

-No doubt that sunken or in-ground trampoline is the talk of the town for their aesthetics and safety features.
+No doubt that sunken or in-ground trampoline is the talk of the town for its aesthetics and safety features.
 Everyone can have fun there.
 Whether you own a sunken trampoline or want to get one soon, it’s important to know some common issues regarding in-ground trampolines.

 What are the sunken trampoline problems?
-Some of the common issues are complicated installation, retaining wall building, water drainage preparation, immovable trampoline, snakes in a pit, etc. Although you can’t eliminate some of these in-ground trampoline problems fully, still there are ways to reduce the hassle.
+Some of the common issues are complicated installation, retaining wall building, water drainage preparation, immovable trampoline, snakes in a pit, etc. Although you can’t eliminate some of these in-ground trampoline problems fully, there are still ways to reduce the hassle.

-What are the Common Issues of In-Ground Trampolines?
+Common Issues of In-Ground Trampolines

 In-ground trampolines have lots of features that make them superior to traditional trampolines.
 However, they have some limitations that you should know before buying one.

-Some of the most common in-ground trampoline problems are-
+Several common in-ground trampoline problems are-

 1. Complicated Installation